skolbot.AI Chatbot for Schools

 • Human handoff.
 The 7% of complex questions must reach a person, not disappear into a queue.
 Configure handoff to the CRM with real-time notification.

 • Compliance from day one.
-Any chatbot handling prospect data โ€” including data from minors โ€” must comply with GDPR (Regulation 2016/679) and the EU AI Act.
-ABA verified EU data hosting, a signed DPA and Article 52 transparency (explicit "You are chatting with an AI" notice) before going live.
-The ICO provides specific guidance on AI and data protection for educational institutions.
+Any chatbot handling prospect data โ€” including data from minors โ€” must comply with PIPEDA at the federal level and provincial privacy legislation such as Loi 25 in Quebec or PIPA in British Columbia and Alberta.
+PBA verified Canadian data hosting, a signed DPA and transparency requirements (explicit "You are chatting with an AI" notice) before going live.
+The OPC provides specific guidance on AI and data protection for organisations.

 • Stakeholder alignment.
-The admissions director, IT lead and DPO all signed off on the deployment plan using the 12-criterion evaluation grid.
+The admissions director, IT lead and privacy officer all signed off on the deployment plan using the 12-criterion evaluation grid.
 This prevented the post-launch friction that often kills chatbot projects: IT questioning the integration, legal questioning the data flow, or admissions questioning the tone of responses.

-To see how ABA's chosen solution compares against the market, read our AI chatbot comparison for higher education.
+To see how PBA's chosen solution compares against the market, read our AI chatbot comparison for higher education.

 FAQ